-Improve Battery life of a wireless keyboard and mouse
+Improve Battery life of a wireless keyboard & mouse

-If you do not have a good memory and often forget to turn-off the devices you can set a reminder, here is a nice tip courtesy Labnol.
+If you do not have a good memory and often forget to turn off the devices you can set a reminder, here is a nice tip courtesy Labnol.
 This is a bit tricky, but works!
 Just visit this page and enter some text in the empty ‘WRITE HERE’ field.
 The tool will convert the text into an MP3.
-Then, hit the ‘Listen’ button and the computer will speak your words in natural sounding female voice.
+Then, hit the ‘Listen’ button and the computer will speak your words in a natural-sounding female voice.

-Next, download the MP3 file, go to Control Panel > Change system Sounds > Exit Windows and browse to the downloaded file to set it as the reminder for turning off your mouse and keyboard.
+Next, download the MP3 file, go to Control Panel > Change system Sounds > Exit Windows, and browse to the downloaded file to set it as a reminder for turning off your mouse and keyboard.
 Do the same for ‘Windows Log off’ – that’s it!